kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 3. Apply calamine lotion or hydrocortisone cream to reduce the itch.
 If not available, apply a tannic acid solution (boil acorns or oak bark in water) or crushed jewelweed.
 4. Optionally, take antihistamine pills to reduce itching.

+If you touched stinging nettle, you can also apply mud to the area and remove it when it dries.

 Avoid scratching the rash, as it can cause infection.
 Leave blisters alone.

 ### Prevention